Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 Is Coorg safe for solo female travellers?

-Working Kodava family estates are among the safest accommodation options for solo female travellers in South India.
+Yes, Coorg is safe for solo female travellers, and working Kodava family estates are among the safest accommodation options in South India.
 The family who grows the coffee is typically present in the property at night.
 Rooms have bolt locks; confirm this when booking.
 KSRTC Airavata and Rajahansa buses from Bengaluru to Madikeri are reliable and widely used by local women travelling alone.
 Most genuine estates arrange pickup from Madikeri bus stand if you request it when booking.
 The family-home dynamic means you are a guest in someone's house rather than a transaction in a hospitality system.

 What should I pack for a Coorg coffee plantation stay?